DK-Hostmaster/das-demo-client-mojolicious/README.md

 # COMPATIBILITY

-Please note that the offered support for asynchronous calls (AJAX/JSONP) is not supported by the service before version 1.1.0.
+Please note that the offered support for asynchronous calls (AJAX/JSONP) is not supported by the **DAS** service before version 1.1.0.

 # DEPENDENCIES